-In 2013, Hon.
-Mark Brantley was lauded as someone with the caliber and experience to help lead the island of Nevis at a critical point in its development when renewed leadership was necessary for the successful implementation of strategies to take advantage of market opportunities ahead.
+In 2013 Hon.
+Mark Brantley was lauded as someone with the caliber and experience to help lead the island of Nevis at a critical point in its development.